-Packhorse provides the opportunity to invest directly into property, in an alternate asset class and a non-correlated space, away from commercial, retail and industrial.
+Packhorse provides the opportunity to invest directly into property, in an alternate asset class and a non-correlated space, away from commercial, retail and industrial property sectors.

 “An investment in the Packhorse Pastoral Company isn’t connected to global events, or to sentiment – it’s stable, and it has a long history of strong capital growth.”

 The Packhorse offer has a strong thematic behind it; food supply, environmental impact and climate change.